Courses are held in English.

 - Geography

-Additionally, open talks by professors/writers/social and cultural activists are organised all over the year.
+Additionally, open talks by professors, writers and social and cultural activists are organised throughout the year.

 Students who are interested in learning a South Asian language or continuing their language studies can choose among regularly offered courses of eleven languages: Bengali, Dari, Hindi, Classical Tibetan, Nepali, Pali, Sanskrit, Sinhala, Tamil, and Urdu.
 The languages are part of in-house minor programmes, which can be flexibly combined with the major.